KittiKovacs/Quahog_Bulletin-MS3/README.md

 - Google Fonts

-Development environment:
-I have used Gitpod to develop the app.
-I used Code Institute's Gitpod full template as my basis.

-Version control system:
-I have used Gitpod changes in the website by making regular commits with descriptive titles and pushed them to GitHub.
+- Icons 8 for certain icons

+### Databases

+- MongoDB Atlas

 ## Testing

 ### Testing in different browsers

-Chrome I used Chrome throughout the development, so everything was tested in Chrome first.
-I frequently checked things on my Android phone with Chrome.
+I used Google Chrome throughout the development.
+The app has been tested and works well on Firefox and Microsoft Edge.

-Safari I asked family members to check the page on Apple devices, it worked well on iPhone 4S, SE and 6.

-Firefox and Microsoft Edge After autoprefixing my CSS, I checked functionality and appearance in Firefox and Edge, no issues found.

 ### Testing against the user stories